Selonka/RelationshipCol/README.md

 # RelationshipCol
-A Mantis Plugin to show the relationshipcount on the filterpage
+A Mantis Plugin to show the relationshipcount on the filterpage.

+## Description ##
 This plugin for Mantis allows you to display 3 additional columns (sortable) in the View Issue Page to show the count of relationships for a ticket.

 * [ RC Parent of ] The number of tickets on which the current ticket is dependent